PteroPackages/Soar/README.md

 ```

 ## Getting Started
 After installing, run `soar config init` to generate a config file.
 On Linux-based systems this can be found in the user config directory (usually `$HOME/.config/.soar/config.yml`), and on Windows systems it can be found at `%APPDATA%\.soar\config.yml`.
 You can also specify the `--dir=` flag to generate the config in a specific directory.
 Next, enter your credentials for the application and client section (you can also set other options).
-Now you're ready to soar! **Note:** by default Soar will use the global config for operations, to use the local config you must specify the `--local` or `-l` flag in the command.
+Now you're ready to soar!

+**Note:** by default Soar will check for a local config to use, if not found then it will use the global config.
+If you have a local config but don't want to use it, you can specify the `--global` or `-g` flag in the command to force use the global config.

 ## Commands
 You can also view available commands by running `soar help <command>`.